Nexedi/jio/docs/sphinx/source/developers.rst

 * ``useMetadataOnly`` - check if the commands are ``post``, ``put``, ``get``, ``remove`` or ``allDocs``.
 * ``sameMethod`` - check if the commands are equal.
 * ``sameDocumentId`` - check if the document ids are equal.
-* ``sameParameters`` - check if the metadata or param are equal in deep.
+* ``sameParameters`` - check if the metadata or param are equal (deep comparison).
 * ``sameOptions`` - check if the command options are equal.
-* ``haveDocumentIds`` - test if the two commands contain document ids
+* ``haveDocumentIds`` - test if the two commands contain document ids.

 Create Job Condition
 --------------------

-You can create 2 types of function: job condition, and job comparison.
+You can create two types of function: job condition, and job comparison.

 .. code-block:: javascript